 Think Men in Black and the opening dragonfly scene!
 Dead bugs everywhere!
 Now imagine that the truck had WD-40 sprayed on the windscreen and across the grill… No bug smears obstructing views, the flies would have slid off!

-In addition to preventing bugs from sticking, you can also use WD-40 to help remove bugs that are already stuck on the windscreen, or bird poo and general grime on your car.
+In addition to preventing bugs from sticking, you can also use WD-40 to help remove bugs stuck on the windscreen, or bird poo and general grime on your car.
 WD-40 won’t damage your paint; just remember to rinse it off with soapy water afterwards.

 WD-40 Lubricates & Maintains Spark Plugs & Other Parts